 72 Movements or Laojia Routine 1

-Laojia Yi Lu consists of 72 movements.
-Traditionally there is no starting and closing, but due to the modern day requirement these two are added.
-Therefore most school refer it to 74 movements.
-Grand Master explained that 72 is a multiple of 12.
+Laojia Yi Lu (old forms, 72 postures) consists of 72 postures.
+Traditionally there is no starting and closing postures, but due to the modern day requirement these two are added.
+Therefore most school refer it to 74 postures.
+Grand Master Zhu Tian Cai explained that 72 is a multiple of 12.
 Traditionally Chinese culture are fond of this, 12 months, 12 zodiac , 12 Chinese hours in a day etc.

 This is the oldest of the Chen style forms.
 It is refer to the 功夫架kongfujia, which mean the foundation martial art skill building form, in Chen village.
 (Note: Kongfu in Chinese mean to build skills with proper methods via effort and time)